-The purpose of the internal audit is to evaluate, among other things, the appropriateness and success of the company's internal control system and risk management as well as the management and corporate governance processes.
-The internal audit supports the development of the organisation and improves the efficient fulfilment of the supervision obligation of the board of directors.
+The purpose of internal audit is to evaluate, inter alia, the appropriateness and effectiveness of the company's internal control system and risk management as well as the management and administrative processes.
+Internal audit supports the development of the organisation and improves the efficient fulfilment of the supervision obligation of the board of directors.